EdwinTun98/tp/docs/DeveloperGuide.md

 - `MoneyList`: Manages the list of expenses and provides methods for adding, deleting, listing, and finding expenses.
 - `Storage`: Handles loading and saving data to a file.
 - `TextUI`: Manages user interface interactions, such as displaying messages and errors.
-- `MTLogger`: Logs application events and errors for debugging and monitoring.
+- `MTLogger`: Logs application events and errors for debugging and monitoring (Will not be discussed).
 - `MTException`: A custom exception class for handling application-specific errors.
 - `Expense`: Represents an expense entry with a description and amount.
 - `Income`: Represents an income entry with a description, amount, date, and provides a formatted string for display.